5 Things I wish I knew before going to Sequoia and Kings Canyon National Park

 3. Beware of bears

-We saw two black bears during our hike so please practice caution while hiking and camping.
+Bear encounters are real — we saw two on our hike!
+I carried the SABRE Frontiersman Bear Spray and it gave me real peace of mind on the trail.
+If you're heading out, don't skip this.
+We luckily didn't have to use it, but if you decide to get bear spray, make sure it's strong enough to stop a bear because some pepper sprays are only suitable to stop humans.
 Bears are not afraid to forge through cars and campsites if they smell your food.
 They can easily smell your food UNLESS you put it in a bear-proof container.
 Please protect these bears AND your belongings by securing your food at your campsites and closing all your car windows because bears are not afraid to go through your belongings.

 4. Weather and best time to go